osano/cookieconsent/README.md

 We welcome community contributions and actively review pull requests.

-## Version 3.1

-Reflects the ownership change of the Cookie Consent project.
-Now actively maintained by:

-- @arlogilbert
-- @L0key
-- @pgoforth
-- @relicmelex

 ## Version 3.0

 Version 3.0 is a complete rewrite from version 2.
 The most substantial new features are: